Clinical Investigation for Safety and Efficacy Study of CELT ACD (Arterial ClosureDevice)

 |Actual Primary Completion Date :||February 2016|

 The CELT ACD device is a vascular closure device.

 Device: CELT ACD

-The CELT ACD will be used to achieve hemostasis of the common femoral artery in patients on anticoagulation who are undergoing a percutaneous coronary intervention procedure using either a 6F or a 7F procedural sheath.
+The CELT ACD will be used to achieve hemostasis of the common femoral artery in patients on anticoagulation who are undergoing a percutaneous intervention procedure using a 6F procedural sheath.

 No Intervention: Manual Compression